knetikmedia/knetikcloud-csharp-net20-client/docs/UsersGroupsApi.md

 <a name="creategroup"></a>
 # **CreateGroup**
-> ModelGroupResource CreateGroup (ModelGroupResource groupResource)
+> GroupResource CreateGroup (GroupResource groupResource)

 Create a group